charithmadhuranga/edgeca/CONTRIBUTING.md

 # Contributing to EdgeCA

-The following is a set of guidelines for contributing to EdgeCA and its libraries, which are hosted in the [EdgeSec OÜ Organization](https://github.com/edgesec-org) on GitHub.
+The following is a set of guidelines for contributing to EdgeCA and its libraries, which are hosted in the [EdgeSec Ltd Organization](https://github.com/edgesec-org) on GitHub.

 This project adheres to the [Contributor Covenant 1.2](http://contributor-covenant.org/version/1/2/0).
 By participating, you are expected to uphold this code.